Concerto Competition Winner Ginsparg to Perform with the Spectrum Symphony of New York

 Ginsparg is the second-chair cellist with the Cayuga Chamber Youth Orchestra, and has served as a member of the Cornell University Chamber Orchestra, in addition to several other small groups.
 A student of Zachary Sweet and Dr. Madeline Shatz-Harris, Ginsparg has been the recipient of numerous awards for composition from the New York State School Music Association (NYSSMA) and the National Association for Music Education (NAfME).
 Currently, Ginsparg has his sights set on attending the Julliard School, and is attempting to make finals for the Johansen International Competition.

-Spectrum Symphony, a professional chamber orchestra devoted to the performance, encouragement and exposure of emerging orchestral composers, created the YACC to provide promising high-school-age musicians with the opportunity to perform with Spectrum’s orchestra.
+Spectrum Symphony of New York is dedicated to the performance, encouragement and exposure of emerging orchestral composers, created the YACC to provide promising high-school-age musicians with the opportunity to perform with Spectrum’s orchestra.
 “Young artists hold the future of our culture in their hands,” said David A. Grunberg, Artistic Director of the Spectrum Symphony.
 “We feel fortunate to be able to support a young artist in this way.”
 Ginsparg and other finalists performed in live auditions in New York in September, 2017.
 The second and third place winners of the YACC are, respectively: 17-year-old Coco Mi, a violinist hailing from Princeton, NJ who attends the Manhattan School of Music Pre-College program; and 14-year-old Emma Su, a flutist from Ridgewood, NJ who attends The Julliard School Pre-College program.

 Both Grunberg and Spectrum Symphony’s Director of Development Jan Willem van Bergen expressed excitement at the level of talent they encountered during the audition process, particularly in Ginsparg.
 “I’m amazed at Mr. Ginsparg’s talent, dedication, determination, and discipline,” van Bergen said.
 Grunberg added, “Noam Ginsparg’s level of artistry is rare to discover in a musician of age thirteen, and we look forward to a rewarding collaboration with him, for our New York audience.”